anonymous0004/project_circle/index.md

 In short: Trade into the token (using the dead simple steps below) with your capital gains before the new tax year, get liquidated for a 100% loss (automated rug pull), then get airdropped your wealth back after the new tax year.
 Rinse repeat (while having all tax year to continue to hyper accumulating this capital inbetween).

 The trustless system works in 2 main parts:
-1. Right before the tax year is up the Gen_A tokens (which users buy with capital gains) are rug pulled
+1. Right before the tax year is up the `Generation_A` tokens (which users buy with capital gains) are rug pulled
-2. New Gen_B tokens are airdropped automatically to holders of the Gen_A tokens during the new tax year (Gen_B tokens can be redeemed for your capital gains back)
+2. New `Generation_B` tokens are airdropped automatically to holders of the `Generation_A` tokens during the new tax year (`Generation_B` tokens can be redeemed for your capital gains back)

 The smart contracts are built to take advantage of a few key tax law decisions made by the IRS regarding cryptocurrency (main one being the IRS treating locked airdrops as property with a cost basis of $0 instead of as ordinary income).
 Legal avoidance is achieved by complying with how the law is written.
 When the law adapts so will the strategy.